Average Weather in Abraham’s Bay Bahamas

 Abraham’s Bay experiences some seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 10.0 months, from March 25 to January 24, during which time the comfort level is muggy, oppressive, or miserable at least 82% of the time.
 The muggiest day of the year is August 11, with muggy conditions 100% of the time.

 The least muggy day of the year is March 5, with muggy conditions 76% of the time.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

-The average hourly wind speed in Abraham’s Bay experiences mild seasonal variation over the course of the year.
+The average hourly wind speed in Abraham’s Bay experiences significant seasonal variation over the course of the year.

 Average Wind Speed

 The predominant average hourly wind direction in Abraham’s Bay is from the east throughout the year.